 In addition to the use of CA in my general research, in a recent article I combined a text mining of original political statements by Syrian opposition groups with a CA, to explore if and how Islamist components of the Syrian uprising are structured along theological positions.
 The results suggest that religion is not so much a structuring factor, but rather a resource that can be–and is–used strategically in politics and society.
 In addition the analysis shows how CA can be used to map ideological divisions with a political context, and the position of specific actors within this context.

-- Donker, T.H., (Under review) For God or Country: Islamism and the Principal Components of the Syrian Uprising, Perspectives on Politics.
+- Donker, T.H.
+For God or Country: Islamism and the Principal Components of the Syrian Uprising.

 Syria, mobilized religion and the Authoritarian Regime

 An earlier research project focused on Islamic movements, elite Islamic authorities and their position between Syrian society and the political regime of Bashar al-Assad.
 I noted that Islamic movements often seemed to have a surprising level of independence, while practically being tied to the regime for their own survival.

 The above meant that, on the one hand, the specific Syrian political context encouraged the existence of constantly shifting informal relations between regime actors and their Islamist counterparts, permitting religious elites to extend their influence beyond the religious sphere to become critical brokers in the mediation of relations between the regime and Islamic movements.
 On the other hand, a social dynamic emerged that created an incentive for Sunni elites to actively approach regime actors.
 They would thereby imply a subservience to the regime and ascribe authority to it.
 I thereby argued that Islamic mobilization could (unintentionally) support authoritarianism by being drawn to the very regime that suppressed them.